ChainSubSpace/chainsub-reactjs-frontend/README.md

 - Builtin multicurrency payment/funding/donation functionality.
 - Full flagged Turtle Coin web wallet.
+- Direct anonymous payments/donation from any turtle wallet, or from your personal wallet in the system.
 - Instant, on-chain transactions.
 - Multi-author blogging/media platform.
 - Outstanding editing and collaboration experience.